corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< warning >}}
-Sample CorDapps found in the Corda and Corda samples repositories must not be used in production.
+Sample CorDapps found in the Corda and Corda samples repositories should not be used in production.
 If you do use them, re-namespace them to a package namespace you control and sign/version them.

 {{< /warning >}}